Frame-Code/Students-Management-System/README.md

 A personal project that tries to simulate a system to manage the enrolment, registration and pensions of students in a private educational institution.
 The program would be mainly intended for the staff of a certain institution in charge of enrolling students at the beginning of each new cycle in the educational institution.

+**Is necessary a java version 17.0.6 2023-01-17 or later** Install it in this [link](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 ### Features

 - Enrolling new students entering the educational institution and storing all their information in the data base;